Medior back-end software engineer

 9:15 You prepare for the stand-up with your problem-solving team.

 9:30 Stand-up time!
-You tell the team about your progress and ask a senior developer to brainstorm with you about a potential improvement to the architecture.
+You tell the team about your progress and ask a senior engineer to brainstorm with you about a potential improvement to the architecture.
 You have a suggestion and you want to bounce off your idea.
 You will pitch your idea during the dev weekly meeting this afternoon.

 10:00 You complete your subtask!
 Your subtask is part of the story to make the delete account feature fully self-service.
 You commit your work and request a code review.